 Rachel has over 20 years of experience working with children in a professional, educational and private care setting.
 Working to benefit children and their families has been a core foundation of her career for many years with local non-profits, education, and volunteering.
 Her volunteering has been focused on promoting literacy and the arts in enriching the lives of children in the Bay Area.
 Rachel brings her corporate and nonprofit experience to help support the staff and families at Ready Set GO Therapy.

-Eliot moved back from New York a year ago after completing her BFA in Creative Writing.
-She grew up in Petaluma and is currently working on a Master’s degree in Poetry at Mills College in Oakland.
-She spends her time off exploring the hiking trails in Marin with her two young puppies and fiancée.
-She loves mini golf, scary movies, and roller skating but on most weekends you can find her taking care of her vegetable and flower gardens.
+Eliot moved back from New York a year ago after completing their BFA in Creative Writing.
+They grew up in Petaluma and are currently working on a Master’s degree in Poetry at Mills College in Oakland.
+They spend their time off exploring the hiking trails in Marin with two young puppies and their fiancée.
+They love mini golf, scary movies, and roller skating but on most weekends you can find them taking care of their vegetable and flower gardens.
 Eliot has worked administrative jobs at a variety of small companies (from a small press in Brooklyn to property management firm in Sacramento).
-She also has a very big family with lots of nephews and nieces to take care of, so she is combining her love of children and organizing in her position at Ready Set GO Therapy as an administrative assistant.
+They also have a very big family with lots of nephews and nieces to take care of, so they are combining their love of children and organizing in their position at Ready Set GO Therapy as an administrative assistant.